 Consumption, in the broad sense of the term is something that all humans practice.
 We consume resources to survive and we consume goods and services to contribute to aspirational standards of living.
 In a narrower sense, "consumption" is discussed in terms of the over-consumption of physical resources, which arguably has become a worldwide problem.
 The globalized economy encourages perpetual growth to maintain economic viability.
 Unfortunately, this model has become problematic.
-It largely ignores externalities related to pollution, land degradation, the depletion of nonrenewable resources, the unsustainable exploitation of renewable resources, unhealthy food systems, and the striping away of natural capital on a finite planet.
+It largely ignores externalities related to pollution, land degradation, the depletion and exploitation of non-renewable resources, perpetuation and expansion of unhealthy food systems, and the striping away of natural capital on a finite planet.

 The result is that over consumption contributes to the myriad crises we face including global warming, nutrient loading, and biodiversity loss, among others.
 In short many of our consumption patterns are unsustainable, yet little is being done to remedy the problems.